4crash/gracall-test/README.md

 # Demo-app
-- Main libraries: FastAPI, websockets, asyncio, Graphene, Pydantic, SQLALchemy, pytest, mypy
+- Main libraries: FastAPI, websockets, asyncio, Graphene, Pydantic, SQLALchemy, pytest, mypy, uvicorn
-- The App has 3 connection points REST, GraphQL, Websockets and one websocket client for downloading binance exchange data
+- The App has three connection points REST, GraphQL, Websockets.
+- One Websocket client for downloading binance exchange data
-- App has only one data structure named Post for now.
+- One data structure named Post for now.
 - Posts can be stored in database or in a list.
 Switchable in settings.
 - Post has parent abstract class - PostLogicAbstr and two inherited classes  post_logic.PostLogic and post_logic_db.PostLogic
 - Websockets are used with asyncio.
 FrontEnd Client connects to /ws url where Servant class waiting for commands and starts binance asyncio     task for getting streamed prices from binance exchange.
     BinanceClient then sends data over asyncio.queue  back to connected client over Servant.
+- Model declara

 ## Notes